7 Magical Ways You Can Use Witchcraft To Improve Your Life

 Probably the most key aspect of witchcraft is a witch’s connection to the Earth and other elements – water, fire, air, and spirit.
 The elements are where witches draw their power from, harnessing the symbolism and characteristics of the elemental energies and repurposing them for their magical goals.
 Being the critical part of a witch’s power, basically every spell, ritual or thing a witch does is governed and controlled by the elements.

 In a nutshell, Earth is linked with the physical world, It controls anything that is connected to the physical body, is a feminine element (as in, Mother Nature) and encourages stability and growth.
-Air represents the mind and is connected to freedom, thought, ideas, imagination, and intellect.
+Air represents the mind and is connected to freedom, thoughts, ideas, imagination, and intellect.
 The Fire element governs passion, desire, and intensity, as well as cleanses and purifies.
 Water affects the subconscious, emotions and dreams.
 It’s the element of love and mood, as well as having the power to purify, heal and remove stagnant energy.
 The fifth element, Spirit, is difficult to describe.
 It unites ‘all things’ and is the connection to other worlds.
 It’s a lot more ethereal than the other elements.

 Being aware of the elements and their power can not only help when casting spells, but can have a really profound impact on mental health.
 For example, when I’m having a bad depressive episode, I get in the shower and let the water wash away my pain, heal me and purify my negative emotions.